svgeesus/ondesModulaire/offsets/offsets.md

 #### Build and test

-Status: v0.1 board ordered at OSH Park, not yet built or tested.
+Status: v0.1 board ordered at OSH Park, has arrived, not yet built or tested.

 For testing, since the board comes in a set of 3, build one with cheaper components (1% resistors, 074 or similar op-amps) for testing and debugging before comitting a lot of expensive, close tolerance components.
 Built board (if it works) can still be used for less critical CV mixing and offset duties.

+v0.1 panel ordered at Front Panel Express, has arrived, not yet built or tested.

+Components not yet ordered.

 ## Error analysis